Charles E. Estabrook: Legislative legacy

 In the Assembly, Estabrook assisted in drafting one of the first bills to pass the assembly providing for a bank examiner.
 He was an early advocates of the idea to abolish special charters for cities, and was a member of the commission which drafted a "general charter" for use by new cities.
 He wrote or was instrumental in enacting laws providing for farmers' institutes, social centers, a Milwaukee County park commission, and a state park board; the law requiring examinations for admission to the bar; an anti-sweat shop law, and a law regulating tenement houses.

 Personal life and family

-Charles Estabrook was the son of Edward Estabrook and his wife Margaret Estabrook (nee Mitchell).
+Charles Estabrook was the son of Edward Estabrook and his wife Margaret Estabrook (née Mitchell).
 Edward Estabrook was a native of Illinois and became an early settler of Grant County after the land was acquired from the Meskwaki, establishing his farm near Platteville in 1836.
 Edward Estabrook was also a member of the Wisconsin State Assembly, representing Grant County's 3rd district in the 7th Wisconsin Legislature (1854).
 Margaret Estabrook died in 1863, and afterward Edward Estarbook moved to Iowa.

 Charles Estabrook married Jennie Hodges at Manitowoc on September 7, 1876.
 Together they had four sons and two daughters, though both daughters died young, in 1893.
 Two of their sons, Charles N. Estabrook and George A. Estabrook, served as officers in the U.S. Army during World War I.